hunterhax1710/TMJC_Adw1re/README.md

 # 	**TMJC_Adw1re**
-A simple adware project that I decide to give it a try as a way to practice my coding skills and understanding.
+A simple windows adware project that I decide to give it a try as a way to practice my coding skills and understanding.
 No I was not threatened by
 Tampines Meridian Junior College to make this adware for them.

 # **Weaknesses**